 For example, Google Search Console allows you to submit your sitemap, set your localisation and check your website for technical errors.It tracks and supports your website’s search results presence.
 It also helps you to check whether your website is mobile-friendly.
 Without a doubt, it is a necessary tool for achieving and maintaining good technical SEO.
 Ryan Stewart from Webris recommends connecting your Search console account to Google Analytics to unveil more data so you can improve your visibility.

 PageSpeed Insights is another tool to easily find out how fast (or slow) your site is loading.
-It analyses your site and comes up with customised recommendations to effectively increase its speed.
+It analyses your site and comes up with customized recommendations to effectively increase its speed.
+You should also check out how to achieve a high score on Pagespeed Insights.

 Lastly, Screaming Frog helps you to carry out a technical audit and evaluate the areas that need improvement.